George Stevens: 1935–1943: Established director

 The Talk of the Town opened at the Radio City Music Hall on August 27, 1942, to critical success.
 Bosley Crowther of The New York Times felt the film is "[a] lot of fun and excitement result.
 Irwin Shaw and Sidney Buchman wrote a smart and lively script for the film, and George Stevens has directed it with the slyness of a first-rate comedy man."
 Harrison's Reports wrote "in addition to the drawing power of the stars, the story is a grand combination of comedy and human interest, the sort that should appeal to all types of audiences."
 The film was nominated for five Academy Awards, including for Best Picture.

 Afterwards, Jean Arthur was placed on suspension after she had rejected offered scripts.
 In New York, she and her husband Frank Ross reconnected with Garson Kanin and hired him to write a film for her.
 At the time, Kanin was stationed at Fort Monmouth, New Jersey, and befriended his bunkmate Robert W. Russell.
 Together, they concocted a script tentatively Two's a Crowd, which impressed Arthur and Ross, who paid Kanin $25,000 for the script.
 Kanin then presented the script to Harry Cohn, who decided it would be the next film for Arthur and George Stevens.

 Retitled The More the Merrier (1943), the romantic comedy starred Jean Arthur, Joel McCrea, and Charles Coburn.
-Cary Grant was Stevens's first choice to appear opposite Jean Arthur, but he was unavailable, and McCrea was hired instead.
+Cary Grant was Stevens's first choice to appear opposite Jean Arthur, but he was unavailable and McCrea was hired instead.
 Stevens held a table reading with the actors, and during filming, he encouraged on-set improvisation and shot extensive coverage for several scenes while filming.
 Cohn heard of this and complained, "That Stevens exposes more film and shoots more angles than any director I've ever had on the lot."
 The film involves Connie Milligan, a government worker, who decides to rent half of her four-room apartment to an older gentleman, Benjamin Dingle, due to a housing shortage.
 Though Connie is engaged, Dingle decides she needs a boyfriend and leases his half to Joe Carter, an army sergeant.

 Released in 1943, The More the Merrier was positively received by film critics.
-The film received six nominations at the Academy Awards, including for Best Picture and Best Director.
+The film received six nominations at the Academy Awards, including for Best Picture and Best Director; Coburn won for Best Supporting Actor.
 Stevens also won for Best Director at the New York Film Critics Awards.
 By then, Stevens was in North Africa, photographing World War II.